Audubon School

-Henry Olynger, developer, stated we originally looked into remodeling it into a senior property, but shape, structure, condition it wasn't feasible.
-Some of the limestone from the front entry was to be reused in the new project to preserve some of the history.
-Hoped to have new project built in about a year.
+History

-It was a two-story brick building designed by local builder/architect Spalding Trible.
+The Audubon School was a two-story brick building designed by local builder and architect Spalding Trible.

-It was the only contributing building on its 1.3 acre property; the ballfield and the playground were deemed contributing sites.
-Ballfield on east end of the building.: he ballfield, "located in the large open area on the east side of the building facing Shelby Street, contained two small ball diamonds and was used by the older children.
-The ballfield was enlarged in the 1970s when two homes that faced Shelby Street were purchased by the Board of Education and torn down."
+It was the only contributing building on the 1.3 acre property; the ballfield and the playground were deemed contributing sites.
+"The ballfield was enlarged in the 1970s when two homes that faced Shelby Street were purchased by the Board of Education and torn down."

 The school was deemed significant as a representative of history of education in Henderson: "Remaining in good condition, the Audubon School, which once played a vital part in the history of Henderson's educational growth and development, is the only surviving school building that represents a time period spanning between 1906 and 1976."

-A 1950 local newspaper story was titled "Every Citizen of Audubon Points With Pride To The Grade School Building"; the article included interviews with 30 persons.
+A 1950 local newspaper story was titled, "Every Citizen of Audubon Points With Pride To The Grade School Building"; the article included interviews with 30 persons.